cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 sum = foo.z;
 ```

 This call functions waits for `foo` completion, and then returns its return value.
-Other output parameters are available under their fully qualified names, e.g. `foo.z`.
+Other output parameters are available under their fully qualified names, e.g., `foo.z`.
 The output parameters may be queried as soon as `finished()` returned true.
 Calling `await()` is not necessary before starting another remote call on the same processor.

 For multiple instances of the remote module, a processor needs to be specified as usual: